Andrea Pinamonti: Inter Milan

-Pinamonti made his senior debut for Inter Milan on 8 December 2016, aged 17, against Sparta Prague in the last match of 2016–17 UEFA Europa League group stage.
-Pinamonti was selected as a starter by coach Stefano Pioli and delivered a well-received performance, helping Inter to finish their European campaign with a 2–1 win.
-On 12 February 2017, Pinamonti made his first appearance in Serie A, with Inter winning the match 2–0 against Empoli at San Siro.
-Pinamonti latter dubbed his debut as "indescribable".
-In the 2016–17 season Pinamonti also won the Primavera title with the U19 youth team.
+At the age of 17 on 8 December 2016, Pinamonti made his senior debut for Inter Milan against Sparta Prague in the last match of 2016–17 UEFA Europa League group stage.
+He was selected as a starter by coach Stefano Pioli and delivered a well-received performance, helping Inter to finish their European campaign with a 2–1 victory.
+On 12 February 2017, Pinamonti made his Serie A debut in a 2–0 victory against Empoli at San Siro.
+He latter dubbed his debut as "indescribable".
+In the 2016–17 season, Pinamonti also won the Primavera title with the U19 youth team.

 In the 2017–18 season, Pinamonti became a member of the first team but continued to play with Internzionale's U19 team in the UEFA Youth League.
 He made his season's first appearance on 12 December 2017, playing as a starter in the Coppa Italia match against Serie C club Pordenone.

-Frosinone (loan)
+Loan moves to Frosinone, Genoa, and Empoli

 On 17 August 2018, Pinamonti joined Serie A club Frosinone on loan until 30 June 2019.
-He scored his first goal in Serie A with Frosinone on 28 October in the match versus S.P.A.L.
+He scored his first goal in Serie A with Frosinone on 28 October against SPAL.

-Genoa

 On 30 June 2019, Pinamonti joined Genoa on loan with an obligation to buy.
 On 18 September 2020, his contract was bought back by Inter Milan.

-Loan to Empoli

-On 25 August 2021, Pinamonti joined Empoli on a season-long loan.
+On 25 August 2021, he joined Empoli on a season-long loan.

 Sassuolo

 On 11 August 2022, Pinamonti joined Sassuolo on loan with an obligation to buy for a reported fee of €20 million, with a subsequent contract valid until June 2027.

+On 16 August 2024, Pinamonti returned to Genoa on loan with an option to buy.

 International career

-Pinamonti was selected in the Italy U17 team for the 2016 UEFA European Under-17 Championship, a tournament in which he scored one goal.

-With the Italy U19 team, Pinamonti took part in the 2018 UEFA European Under-19 Championship, losing the final 4–3 after extra time against Portugal.

-Pinamonti captained the Italy U20 side at the 2019 FIFA U-20 World Cup, scoring four goals in six matches and helping the team to reach the semi-finals of the tournament.

-In June 2019, Pinamonti was also called up for the 2019 UEFA European Under-21 Championship but was forced to withdraw to a knee injury which occurred during the U-20 World Cup.

-Pinamonti made his debut with the Italy U21 team on 6 September 2019, captaining the side in a 4–0 friendly match victory against Moldova.
+In January 2019, Pinamonti was called up for the 2019 UEFA European Under-21 Championship, but forced to withdraw due to a knee injury he suffered at the U-20 FIFA World Cup earlier that year.
+On 16 November 2022, Pinamonti made his senior team debut in a 3–1 friendly victory against Albania.

-Pinamonti made his senior team debut on 16 November 2022, in a 3–1 friendly win against Albania.